omitogunjesufemi/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-`13-model_state_delete_a.py` | A script that deletes all State objects with a name containing the letter a from the database `model_city.py` | City Class Definition `14-model_city_fetch_by_state.py` | A script that prints all City objects from the database
+`13-model_state_delete_a.py` | A script that deletes all State objects with a name containing the letter a from the database `model_city.py` | City Class Definition `14-model_city_fetch_by_state.py` | A script that prints all City objects from the database `relationship_city.py` | Create a data model for City Class `relationship_state.py` | Adding a relationship link with City objects `100-relationship_states_cities.py` | A script that creates the State: California with the City San Francisco from the database